 It’s no secret that staying hydrated is important all year long, but it’s especially crucial during the summertime.
 When temperatures start to rise, our bodies have a harder time retaining fluids and we can quickly become dehydrated.
 This can lead to joint pain, headaches, and other health problems.
-In this article, we’re going to discuss the importance of hydration during these hot summer months, as well as some helpful tips for avoiding unnecessary water loss.
+In this article, we discuss the importance of hydration during these hot summer months, as well as some helpful tips for avoiding unnecessary water loss.

 The best way to stay hydrated during the summer is to drink plenty of fluids throughout the day.
-This means water, but also other beverages like herbal tea, fruit juice, and even coconut water.
+This means water, but also other beverages like fruit juice, and coconut water.
 If you’re spending time outside in the heat, make sure to take breaks in the shade and drink even more fluids than usual.
 And of course, if you’re sweating a lot, be sure to replenish your electrolytes with a sports drink or similar product.

 Older adults are especially at risk for dehydration during the summer months.
 This is because as we age, our bodies become less efficient at regulating fluid levels.
 In addition, many medications can cause dehydration or increase the risk of it.
 If you’re over the age of 65, take extra care to drink plenty of fluids and avoid extended time in direct sunlight.

-Of course, the best way to avoid joint pain is to stay hydrated in the first place.
+Of course, the best way to avoid dehydration is to stay hydrated in the first place.
 But if you do find yourself becoming dehydrated, there are a few things you can do to help relieve your joint discomfort.
 First, rehydrate.
 Drink some water, or any other electrolyte-rich beverage to replenish your body’s lost fluids.
 Next, you can try taking a warm bath or shower.
 The heat will help loosen stiff joints and relax muscles.
 You can also apply a heating pad to the affected area for a similar effect.
 Finally, try to avoid any strenuous activity until you’re feeling better.
 If the pain is severe, you may want to consult with a doctor or physical therapist.